Extermination (crime): History

 Extermination was listed as a crime against humanity in the Nuremberg charter (as well as the charter for the Tokyo trial) and was first tried at the International Military Tribunal in 1945.
 Czech jurist Egon Schwelb argued that the purpose of its inclusion, alongside murder, was to enable the prosecution of perpetrators too remote from the act of killing to be charged as murder.
 Following these prosecutions, it was generally accepted to have become part of customary international law.
 It was codified into the Rome Statute in 1998.

-The UN-backed International Criminal Tribunal for the former Yugoslavia (ICTY) convicted several people for extermination related to the Bosnian War, including Milan Lukić for Višegrad massacres, Vujadin Popović, Ljubiša Beara and Radovan Karadžić for the Srebrenica massacre, as well as Stojan Župljanin.
+The UN-backed International Criminal Tribunal for the former Yugoslavia (ICTY) convicted several people for extermination related to the Bosnian War, including Milan Lukić for the Višegrad massacres, Vujadin Popović, Ljubiša Beara and Radovan Karadžić for the Srebrenica massacre, as well as Stojan Župljanin.

-Specifically, in the Župljanin judgement, the ICTY found that the criteria for the crime of extermination was met in the cases of Ključ on 10 July 1992 (killing of at least 144 people in Biljani), Prijedor ethnic cleansing between 24 May and August 1992 (killing of 800 people in Kozarac), Brčko in May 1992 (killing of 250 people), Zvornik massacre on 30 May 1992 (killing of 85 people), Banja Luka on 7 July 1992 (killing of 20 people), Vlasenica on 2 June 1992 (killing 20 people in Drum), Kotor Varoš on 25 June 1992 (killing of 26 people).
+Specifically, in the Župljanin judgement, the ICTY found that the criteria for the crime of extermination were met in the cases of Ključ on 10 July 1992 (killing of at least 144 people in Biljani); Prijedor ethnic cleansing between 24 May and August 1992 (killing of 800 people in Kozarac); Brčko in May 1992 (killing of 250 people); Zvornik massacre on 30 May 1992 (killing of 85 people); Banja Luka on 7 July 1992 (killing of 20 people); Vlasenica on 2 June 1992 (killing of 20 people in Drum); and Kotor Varoš on 25 June 1992 (killing of 26 people).

 The Independent International Commission of Inquiry on the Occupied Palestinian Territories issued a report in 2024 stating that the Israeli destruction of the Gaza Strip healthcare system constituted the crime of extermination.

 Elements

-Like other crimes against humanity, extermination must be "committed as part of a widespread or systematic attack directed against any civilian population", but can occur in peacetime as well as wartime (unlike war crimes).
+Like other crimes against humanity, extermination must be "committed as part of a widespread or systematic attack directed against any civilian population" but can occur in peacetime as well as wartime (unlike war crimes).
 Similar to other international crimes, extermination includes both an actus reus (an act of large-scale killing) and mens rea (the intent to participate in this action).
 The definition of the crime according to the Rome Statute is mostly aligned with that of customary international law.
-According to William Schabas and other jurists, the only difference from customary international law was to specify that the crime of extermination includes "the intentional infliction of conditions of life, inter alia the deprivation of access to food and medicine, calculated to bring about the destruction of part of a population"—phrasing that Schabas argues was inspired by one of the elements of the crime of genocide, "deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part."
+According to William Schabas and other jurists, the only difference from customary international law was to specify that the crime of extermination includes "the intentional infliction of conditions of life, inter alia, the deprivation of access to food and medicine, calculated to bring about the destruction of part of a population"—phrasing that Schabas argues was inspired by one of the elements of the crime of genocide, "deliberately inflicting on the group conditions of life calculated to bring about its physical destruction in whole or in part."